-Classes are available during three sessions throughout the year, in the fall, winter, and spring seasons.
-These classes are taught by professional potters Danuta Weisenblath and Shayne Snaiderman.
+Classes are available during three terms throughout the year, in the fall, winter, and spring seasons.
+These classes are taught by professional potters Danuta Weisenblath and Shayne Snaiderman (see bios below).

 with Danuta Weizenbluth